 Television, radio broadcasting and motion picture advertising, excluding subjects dealing wholly with health and welfare.

-All canvassing or other literature, such as pamphlets, circulars, leaflets, contract/certificate illustration forms and other sales aids, printed material, etc., prepared for distribution to the public by agents or through the mail for purposes of solicitation and conservation of business.
+All canvassing or other literature, such as pamphlets, circulars, leaflets, contract/certificate illustration forms and other sales aids, printed material, etc., prepared for distribution to the public by agents, through the mail or electronic format for purposes of solicitation and conservation of business.

 All calendars, blotters, wallets, advertising novelties, etc., for distribution to the public.